openzfs/zfs-buildbot/README.md

 After the environment has been prepared all of the registered test suites are run as separate build steps using `runurl`.
 By convention each of these scripts is named `bb-test-*` and expected to exit with zero on success.
+An exit value of 1 indicates failure, 2 indicates a warning, and 3 indicates the step was skipped.
+If a build step fails the entire build is consider a failure.
-Any non-zero exit value will be treated as a failure marking this build step and the entire build as a failure.
-The test script is expected to attempt to cleanup the environment so subsequent test suites can be run.
-However, depending on the severity of the failure this may not be possible and additional test results should be treated skeptically.
+However, individual steps may exit with a warning or skipped exit code without failing the build.
+These steps are color coded in the waterfall and console views so they are easy to identify.
+A test script is expected to attempt to cleanup the environment so subsequent test suites can be run.
+Depending on the severity of the failure this may not be possible and additional test results should be treated skeptically.

 A `bb-test-*` script should be designed to be as self-contained, flexible, and resilient as possible.
 A good example of this is the `bb-test-ztest.sh`